Disadvantages of Filing for Divorce First: What You Must Know

 Often, the person who begins the divorce process picks up more upfront expenses such as retainer fees for experienced family law attorney, filing fees, court costs, and expert witness expenses.

-There could also be longer-term financial challenges considering the potential of splitting marital assets, community property, alimony, or child support if children are involved.
+There could also be longer-term financial challenges considering the potential of splitting marital assets such as house, community property, alimony, or child support if children are involved.

 Asset distribution/ property division is another complex area where divorce filing drawbacks emerge.